willfindlay/honors-thesis/thesis/thesis.md

     \includegraphics[width=.8\textwidth]{../data/bench/bronte-lmbench/select_times.png}
 \end{figure}

-The `select(2)` system call benchmarks allow us to get an idea of the overhead imposed on a blocking system call in a controlled environment. `select(2)` [@man_select] is used to wait until one or more file descriptors become available for a given operation; the `select(2)` benchmarks from `lmbench` invoke this system call on predefined sets of file descriptors, shown in \autoref{bronte_lmbench_select}.
+The `select(2)` system call benchmarks provide an idea of the overhead imposed on a blocking system call in a controlled environment; the more time the kernel spends blocking, the smaller effect ebpH's overhead has on system call runtime. `select(2)` [@man_select] is used to wait until one or more file descriptors become available for a given operation; the `select(2)` benchmarks from `lmbench` invoke this system call on predefined sets of file descriptors, shown in \autoref{bronte_lmbench_select}.
-The results here demonstrate that the overhead imposed by ebpH rapidly diminishes for blocking system calls, and in some cases drops below the standard third of a microsecond that was observed previously; the likely explanation here is that the overhead incurred by ebpH is occurring during time that would otherwise be spent blocking.
+The results here demonstrate that the overhead imposed by ebpH rapidly diminishes as the duration spent blocking increases, and in some cases drops below the standard third of a microsecond that was observed previously;
+the likely explanation here is that the overhead incurred by ebpH is occurring during time that would otherwise be spent blocking.

 \FloatBarrier